 In addition to superior performance and flexibility, Cargill used Kong to simplify management and monitoring across its highly complex architecture.
 Kong’s out-of-the-box management tools and open source ecosystem provide Cargill with robust capabilities to simplify management of APIs across their entire lifecycle, that allowed it to bring more services to market more quickly and helps manage them better once they’re in production.

 The second phase of the Cargill team’s vision was to decentralize the platform to facilitate dynamic scalability.
 A major component of this was utilizing cloud native design patterns, and Kong’s native support for Kubernetes was a critical factor in enabling the Cargill team to easily scale up and down with demand.

 Cargill uses AWS EKS/Kubernetes for all cloud deployments.
-It deploys Kong through its pipeline using the Kubernetes ClusterIP type but allows ingress from the outside to Kong, and then Kong brokers incoming requests to the upstream APIs.
-Upstreams are defined within Kong as Kubernetes Services so that Kong only needs to be aware of the single Service name of each Upstream.
+It deploys Kong through its pipeline using the Kubernetes ClusterIP type, but allows ingress from the outside to Kong, and then Kong brokers incoming requests to the upstream APIs.
+Upstreams are defined within Kong as Kubernetes Services so Kong only needs to be aware of the single Service name of each Upstream.

 Everything in the stack is managed by AWS: EKS, RDS, Route 53.
 API teams are allowed to use whichever AWS capability they wish including DynamoDB, MySQL, SQS, and the bulk of Kong activity is managed via Kubernetes.